-Maternity/Paternity/Adoption Leave
+Maternity/Paternity/Adoption Leave/Military Leave

-If a participant plans to be away from their site for maternity/paternity/adoption leave, they are required to inform the Nurse Corps SP before taking the leave.
+If a participant plans to be away from their site for maternity/paternity/adoption leave or for military service being called to active duty as a Reservist, they are required to inform the Nurse Corps SP before taking the leave.
 The Nurse Corps SP allows participants to be away from their site within the timeframes established by either the Family Medical Leave Act (up to 12 weeks) or the participant's state of residence; however, participants must adhere to the leave policies of their Nurse Corps SP-approved CSF site.